 Zhacai: – the pillar of Fuling economy

 The Fuling region of Chongqing has always been famous for its zhacai.
 The local authorities are supporting the development of growing and processing of this vegetable.
 Zhacai is regarded as the symbol of Fuling and vice versa.
 The region produced 1.28 million MT of zhacai in 2012.
 Almost 90% of this was processed into ‘convenience zhacai’.
 They also intend to promote export.
 Zhacai is currently the highest valued of the ‘Chinese Local Brands’, with an estimated value of RMB 12.532 billion.
 Zhacai is often refered to as another name for Fuling.
 Fuling has given its name to the Fuling Group, China’s largest processor of zhacai.
-Fuling Group generated a turnover of RMB 1.52 bin in 2017, up 35.64%.
+Fuling Group generated a turnover of RMB 1.064 bln in the first half of 2018; up 34.11%.

 Fuling is also the home of China’s only research institute specialised in zhacai: the Yudongnan Academy of Agricultural Sciences, with a separate Zhacai Research Department.

 The importance of the Fuling region is reflected in the fact that China’s top 3 brands of pickled vegetables (so not exclusively zhacai) are all located in there.

 Yuquan brand (Yuquan Zhacai Group)

 Fuling Zhacai Group announced in August 2017 that a new 40,000 cubic metre production tank will be constructed, involving an investment of RMB 162 mln.